Enterprise Web Tools

 The role of enterprise analytics

-In the enterprise landscape, analytics goes beyond the measurement of website metrics.
+In the enterprise landscape, analytics goes beyond measuring website metrics.
 It's a robust mechanism for capturing, interpreting, and utilizing data across various business functions.
 This broader scope is commonly referred to as enterprise analytics.

 Enterprise analytics is critical because it supports: